Pride is Integrity

 It had never crossed my mind.

-I thought of my decades practicing pediatrics, leading teams, raising three children, building wellness programs — and how rarely I had let myself feel proud of any of it.
+I thought of my decades practicing pediatrics, leading teams, raising three children, and building wellness programs.
+Rarely had I let myself feel proud of any of it.

 Since then, I’ve begun to notice how many physicians carry the same blind spot.